-Distribution On the Distribution Date, SWBI will distribute 100% of the shares of our common stock to al SWBI stockholders as of the close of business on the Record Date based on the distribution ratio.
-The shares of our common stock will be distributed electronically in direct registration or book entry form, and no certificates will be distributed.
-On or shortly following the Distribution Date, the Distribution Agent will mail to stockholders tha hold their shares directly with SWBI, and are therefore registered holders, a direct registration account statement that reflects the number of shares of our common stock that have been registered in book-entry form in their name.
-For shares of SWBI stock that are held through a bank or brokerage firm, the bank or brokerag firm will credit the stockholder's account with the shares of our common stock that they are entitled to receive in connection with the Distribution.
-SWBI stockholders will not be required to make any payment, to surrender or exchange their share of SWBI common stock, or to take any other action to receive their shares of our common stock in connection with the Distribution.
-If you are a SWBI stockholder as of the close of business on the Record Date and decide to sel your shares on or before the Distribution Date, you may choose to sell your SWBI common stock with or without your entitlement to receive our common stock in connection with the Distribution Beginning on the close of business on the Record Date and continuing up to and including the Distribution Date, we expect that there will be two markets in SWBI common stock: a "regular way" market and an "ex-distribution" market.
+Distribution On the Distribution Date, SWBI will distribute 100% of the shares of our common stock to all SWBI stockholders as of the close of business on the Record Date based on the distribution ratio.
+The shares of our common stock will be distributed electronically in direct registration or bookentry form, and no certificates will be distributed.
+On or shortly following the Distribution Date, the Distribution Agent will mail to stockholders that hold their shares directly with SWBI, and are therefore registered holders, a direct registration account statement that reflects the number of shares of our common stock that have been registered in book-entry form in their name.
+For shares of SWBI stock that are held through a bank or brokerage firm, the bank or brokerage firm will credit the stockholder's account with the shares of our common stock that they are entitled to receive in connection with the Distribution.
+SWBI stockholders will not be required to make any payment, to surrender or exchange their shares of SWBI common stock, or to take any other action to receive their shares of our common stock in connection with the Distribution.
+If you are a SWBI stockholder as of the close of business on the Record Date and decide to sell your shares on or before the Distribution Date, you may choose to sell your SWBI common stock with or without your entitlement to receive our common stock in connection with the Distribution.
+Beginning on the close of business on the Record Date and continuing up to and including the Distribution Date, we expect that there will be two markets in SWBI common stock: a "regular-way" market and an "ex-distribution" market.
 Shares of SWBI common stock that trade on the "regular-way" market will trade with an entitlement to receive shares of our common stock in connection with the Distribution.
-Shares of SWBI common stock that trade on the "ex-distribution.
-Therefore, if you sell shares of SWBI common stock on the "regular-way" market after the close of business on the Record Date and up to and including the Distribution.
-If you own shares of SWBI common stock as of the close of business on the Record Date and sell those shares on the "ex-distribution" market, up to and including through the Distribution.
+Shares of SWBI common stock that trade on the "regular-way" market will trade with an entitlement to receive shares of our common stock in connection with the Distribution.
+Shares of SWBI common stock on the "regular-way" market after the close of business on the Record Date and up to and including through the Distribution.
 If you own shares of SWBI common stock as of the close of business on the Record Date and sell those shares on the "ex-distribution" market, up to and including through the Distribution Date, you will still receive the shares of our common stock that you would be entitled to receive in respect of your ownership, as of the Record Date, of the shares of SWBI common stock that you sold.
-Conditions to the Distribution The consummation of the Distribution is subject to the satisfaction or waiver of the following conditions, among other conditions described in this information statement: the SEC will have declared effective our registration statement on Form 10, of which this information statement is a part, under the Securities Exchange Act of 1934, as amended, or the Exchange Act; no stop order suspending the effectiveness of our registration statement on Form 10 will be in effect; no proceedings for such purpose will be pending or threatened by the SEC and this information statement, or a notice of Internet availability thereof, will have been mailed to the holders of SWBI common stock as of the close of business on the Record Date;
+Conditions to the Distribution The consummation of the Distribution is subject to the satisfaction or waiver of the following conditions, among other conditions described in this information statement: • the SEC will have declared effective our registration statement on Form 10, of which this information statement is a part, under the Securities Exchange Act of 1934, as amended, or the Exchange Act; no stop order suspending the effectiveness of our registration statement on Form 10 will be in effect; no proceedings for such purpose will be pending or threatened by the SEC; and this information statement, or a notice of Internet availability thereof, will have been mailed to the holders of SWBI common stock as of the close of business on the Record Date;